influxdata/docs-v2/content/v2.0/visualize-data/explore-metrics.md

 ### View raw data

-Toggle the **View Raw data** option to see your data in table format instead of a graph.
+Toggle the **View Raw data** {{< icon "toggle" >}} option to see your data in table format instead of a graph.
+Use this option when data can't be visualized using a visualization type.

  {{< img-hd src="/img/view-raw-data.png" alt="View raw data" />}}